Japanese Honorifics: Using San, Kun, Sama, Chan & More

 Yoroshiku onegaishimasu (よろしくお願いします) is one of those quintessential Japanese words that is highly ingrained into the culture but very difficult to translate to English.

-どうも -pronounced “Dou-mo” is a phrase you’d come across when you eating in at an Izakaya or a restaurant.
+In Japanese, “どうも” (doumo) is a very versatile and frequently used word that can mean a few different things depending on the context. どうも, pronounced “Dou-mo,” is a phrase you’d come across when you eating in at an Izakaya or a restaurant.
 Domo is equivalent to the English version of “very much” and “very”.
-In many situations, the word is used to express appreciation.
-“Arigato Neko” by jpmatth is licensed under CC BY-NC-ND 2.0 If you know Japan, you have probably come […]
+In […]